 Additionally, you can schedule a weekly backup of your account’s data and define a default recipient.

 Differentiate Other Assets by Serial Number

 You can differentiate your inventory stored in the Other Assets section by Serial Number.
-When selected, this prevents duplicate items from appearing in your Other Assets repository.
+When this option is enabled, duplicate items are prevented from appearing in your Other Assets repository.

 Auto Generate Asset ID for Other Assets

-We can automatically generate sequential Asset IDs for the items that fall under Other Assets.
+You can automatically generate sequential asset IDs for the items that fall under Other Assets.
 Enabling this option will generate a unique Asset ID for any new or existing item that does not already have an Asset ID.

 Render Barcodes for Computers

-It is best practice and set as default, that your SWSD generates a QR code for each asset.
-However, you can enable this option to generate both QR codes and barcodes for all assets.
+Because it is a best practice, by default SWSD generates QR codes for each computer asset.
+SWSD can generate both QR codes and barcodes for all assets.